 Big Differences between French & English Home Insurance

-You will probably realise early on when talking to French insurers that what you call Insurance is called Assurance in France.
+You will probably realize early on when talking to French insurers that what you call Insurance is called Assurance in France.
 Worth noting – and it makes sense really.

 Another big difference in the way home insurance works in France is that policies are based on the number and size of rooms in the property.
 You must be very careful to report this properly, and be even more careful to have your insurance adjusted if you make any changes to the property.
 A new veranda, the removal of a dividing wall, even the addition of a porch could invalidate your cover.